-13. Neutral Notification
+13. Neutral Notification and Low Level Concerns

-Neutral Notification is a procedure for self-reporting about one's own behaviour and actions or reporting about the behaviour and action of others.
+Neutral Notification is a procedure for self-reporting about one's own behaviour and actions.
+A Low Level concern is reporting about the behaviour and action of others.

 There may be occasions when staff can reflect on their own actions and feel uncertain that they have acted in the most suitable way.
 There may also be occasions where something occurs which is out of the ordinary or which causes a member of staff to have doubts about the behaviour of another adult towards a pupil or another child.
-If these occasions are a safeguarding concern or allegation about a member of staff, then the Headmistress or the DSL should be contacted (see 10.
+If these occasions are a safeguarding concern or allegation about a member of staff, then the Headmistress should be contacted (see 10.
 Allegations against staff).
-If staff have a concern that you do not think is an allegation, or are uncertain, then you can follow the procedure for 'Neutral Notification'.
+If staff have a concern that they do not think is an allegation, or are uncertain, then they can follow the procedure for 'Neutral Notification and Low Level Concern'.

-Neutral Notification must be used by staff to record all events and/or situations which have the potential to be misconstrued or misinterpreted by others; or where they are at all concerned about the behaviour of an adult, not just where it is clear that a role or professional boundary has been broken.
-The purpose of neutral notification is to protect both pupils and the staff working with them and allows a system for a simple record to be kept, in case events are later referred to or any patterns emerge.
+Neutral Notification must be used by staff to record all events and/or situations which have the potential to be misconstrued or misinterpreted by others.
+A Low Level Concern must be completed where a staff member is concerned about the behaviour of an adult, not just where it is clear that a role or professional boundary has been broken.
+This includes supply staff, volunteers or contractors.
+The purpose of Neutral Notification and Low Level Concern is to protect both pupils and the staff working with them and allows a system for a simple record to be kept, in case events are later referred to or any patterns emerge.

-Neutral Notifications may be made in person or on the Neutral Notification Form (see Appendix 14) to the DSL or Headmistress.
-If the notification is made in person in the first instance, staff may be required to complete a Neutral Notification Form later.
-The DSL will keep a record of all Neutral Notifications, and obtain the advice of the Local Authority as necessary.
+Neutral Notifications and Low Level Concerns may be made in person or on the Neutral Notification

+Form or Low Level Concern Form (see Appendix 11 and 11a) to the DSL or Headmistress.
+These forms can be found online via the Safeguarding icon on school desktops or in the Appendices of this policy.
+If the notification is made in person in the first instance, staff may be required to complete a Neutral Notification Form or Low Level Concern Form later.
+The DSL and Head will keep a record of all Neutral Notifications and Low Level Concerns, and obtain the advice of the Local Authority as necessary.